amitmldlai/Agentic-AI-System/product_analyst_multimodal_agent/README.md

 ---

 ### How It Works
-1. **Input**: Upload an image of the ingredient label or manually input the list.
+1. **Upload or Provide Image URL**: Users can either upload an image or input a URL.
 2. **Analysis**: The app evaluates the ingredients, checks dietary restrictions, and flags issues.
 3. **Rating**: Assigns a nutritional score (1 to 5) and highlights health implications.
 4. **Suggestions**: Provides healthier alternatives and actionable recommendations.
 5. **Results**: Outputs insights in Markdown format for easy sharing or review.
+6. **Downloadable Report**: The insights can be downloaded in Markdown format.

 ---